 The watch: Seiko 6105-8110, Circa 1976

-How and why I got it: I bought this for myself probably fifteen years ago on eBay.
+How and why I got it: I bought this for myself probably seventeen years ago on eBay.
 I had been deep-diving into the world of vintage watches and at the time and was obsessed with finding an original 1960s or ’70s DOXA Sub 300, but there weren’t many to be found, even in the dark corners of the internet.
 After finally meeting someone who knew about DOXA, he encouraged me to consider a 6105 as a short-term alternative.
 I had no interest in anything but a DOXA but decided to take a swing and bought this one for probably $275 from a seller in Singapore.

 Why it’s significant to me: It wasn’t what I had originally wanted, but it gave me a great start into the world of vintage.
 I was already tumbling headfirst down the rabbit-hole of wristwatch enthusiasm, but this purchase fully cemented my love for vintage in that even though it wasn’t what I had started off looking for, it was something I fell in love with instantly and realized that I had it bad.

 As such, it also became one of my first “quality” purchases in any area outside of cars and kickstarted an appreciation for well-crafted things in all categories.
 It also represented my first “serious” purchase since my grandfather’s passing.
 And since so much of my interest in watches and the stories they tell came from him, it was a bit of a milestone in building my collection of objects imbued with story and emotion.